August 2025 $1,390 Stimulus Update

 Payment icon via Vecteezy

 To be eligible for the $1,390 stimulus check, individuals must have filed their tax returns previously and meet income thresholds that generally align with past relief efforts: under $75,000 for single filers, $150,000 for joint filers, and $112,500 for heads of household.
-Those receiving Social Security, Supplemental Security Income (SSI), Social Security Disability Insurance (SSDI), or Veterans Affairs benefits also qualify.
-Payments will be distributed via direct deposit, paper checks, or Economic Impact Payment (EIP) debit cards, based on IRS records, starting in late summer 2025 and continuing gradually.
+Those receiving Social Security, ,[object Object], (SSI), Social Security Disability Insurance (SSDI), or Veterans Affairs benefits also qualify.
+Payments will be distributed via direct deposit, paper checks, or ,[object Object], (EIP) debit cards, based on ,IRS, records, starting in late summer 2025 and continuing gradually.

 Apart from the federal stimulus, some states like New York, Georgia, and Alaska are distributing separate relief payments—ranging up to $1,702—to residents according to state-specific eligibility criteria.
 For example, Alaska offers payments from oil revenues, while California’s Sacramento pilot program provides monthly aid to qualifying families with young children.
-Additionally, proposals such as the American Worker Rebate Act of 2025, which suggested $600 rebate checks for workers, have been introduced but face challenges in Congress and are unlikely to become law this year.
+Additionally, proposals such as the ,[object Object], of 2025, which suggested $600 rebate checks for workers, have been introduced but face challenges in Congress and are unlikely to become law this year.